Bioscience Enterprise is not currently open for applications. Please check the sidebar for the relevant dates.

 The Masters in Bioscience Enterprise (MBE) programme is an intensive, taught science and business course intended for those who have an interest in enterprise and the ambition to found technology companies or take up leadership, executive or consultancy roles in the life sciences sector.
-Practical experience is gained through individual and group professional practice assignments, a consulting project and an internship placement, both of which are conducted with host companies.

 The educational aims of the M.Phil. programme in Bioscience Enterprise are to:

 - Enhance understanding of life sciences and related technological developments;

 - Foster research and analytical skills and methodologies;

 - Provide knowledge of the ethical, legal and regulatory issues associated with bringing scientific advances to market;

 - Develop applied business skills, including those that enable students to: